 The difference between us and the majority of our competitors is that we understand that accessibility and usability are not the same things.
 They’re more like two sides of the same coin.
 On one side is how your website is built, and on the other is how people navigate and interact with your website.
 Together, these factors combine to create an inclusive website.
 In other words, Accessibility + Usability = Inclusion.

-Unlike our assistive toolbar, the Recite Me accessibility checker does help with web accessibility from a legal compliance standpoint.
+Unlike our assistive toolbar, the Recite Me Checker does help with web accessibility from a legal compliance standpoint.
 In fact, that’s what it is specifically designed to do.
-It audits back-end and front-end web development processes by running 396 separate compliance checks in line with WCAG 2.1.
+It audits back-end and front-end web development processes by running 396 separate compliance scans in line with WCAG 2.1.

 Of course, it doesn’t take the hard work, investment, or effort out of becoming compliant.
 That’s the responsibility of each individual company.
 The role of our technology and our team is to identify and break down the issues to fix, guide clients on implementing the required changes, and help organisations develop a better understanding of the Web Content Accessibility Guidelines (WCAG) and best practices for a WCAG-compliant web build.